greenelab/deep-review/README.md

 ### Headline review format

-The manuscript is intended to be a headline review for [_Journal of the Royal Society Interface_](http://rsif.royalsocietypublishing.org/) on a topic overlapping the computer and life sciences in the area of systems pharmacology.
+The initial manuscript is intended to be a headline review for [_Journal of the Royal Society Interface_](http://rsif.royalsocietypublishing.org/) on a topic overlapping the computer and life sciences in the area of systems pharmacology.
 The headline review solicitation states:

 > A Headline Review is one in a short, targeted series of high-level reviews within a particular topic of a burgeoning research area.